Sienci-Labs/Resources/superlongboard/slb-troubleshooting.md

 ### Other Troubleshooting

-- If there’s a problem when you "Import Settings" from an older Firmware version to a new one, this is expected.
-Different versions of the SLB have different EEPROM outputs that won’t be compatible with each other, so for the duration of Beta testing you’ll just have to note down your changed settings manually and revert them manually on new Firmware versions
+- If there's a problem when you "Import Settings" from an older Firmware version to a new one, this is expected.
+Different versions of the SLB have different EEPROM outputs that won't be compatible with each other, so for the duration of Beta testing you'll just have to note down your changed settings manually and revert them manually on new Firmware versions
-- If you change a firmware setting and notice that it isn’t taking effect, check if the setting description mentions that you need to "hard reset" your board for the changes to take effect.
-Some settings need this, and this just means you’ll need to turn your board off and back on again before the change takes effect.
+- If you change a firmware setting and notice that it isn't taking effect, check if the setting description mentions that you need to "hard reset" your board for the changes to take effect.
+Some settings need this, and this just means you'll need to turn your board off and back on again before the change takes effect.
-- If the gSender screen ever goes black, please let us know what happened leading up till that point, then use the toolbar to select ‘View’ ➜ ‘Reload’, to get refreshed and the screen showing once again
+- If the gSender screen ever goes black, please let us know what happened leading up till that point, then use the toolbar to select 'View' ➜ 'Reload', to get refreshed and the screen showing once again
-- If you hear the SLB ‘clicking’ when you change EEPROM settings, this is normal
+- If you hear the SLB 'clicking' when you change EEPROM settings, this is normal
-- If you’re experiencing any issues with SLB ‘Disconnection’ while running your CNC, try switching from USB over to Ethernet
+- If you're experiencing any issues with SLB 'Disconnection' while running your CNC, try switching from USB over to Ethernet

 ## Troubleshooting Lights

-There are several other small ‘status’ lights you’ll notice as you look around on the SLB.
-We put these in place to help with general troubleshooting anytime you’re not getting the behaviour you expect.
-These lights directly reflect the hardware they’re attached to, allowing you to check the raw hardware connections before they’re processed by the SLBs firmware or your g-code sender.
-This means they’re not able to be inverted or changed, they’ll always have the same behaviour.
+There are several other small 'status' lights you'll notice as you look around on the SLB.
+We put these in place to help with general troubleshooting anytime you're not getting the behaviour you expect.
+These lights directly reflect the hardware they're attached to, allowing you to check the raw hardware connections before they're processed by the SLBs firmware or your g-code sender.
+This means they're not able to be inverted or changed, they'll always have the same behaviour.

 This is a list of all the lights and how they function:

 ![](/_images/_superlongboard/slb_slb-leds.jpg){.aligncenter .size-medium}

-**NOTE:** only LEDs set up for ‘inputs’ like limit switches and E-stop buttons need the hardware to be hooked up to confirm an incoming signal.
-Otherwise, LEDs for ‘outputs’ like PWM or motor signals will still turn on and off without needing to hook up the components.
+**NOTE:** only LEDs set up for 'inputs' like limit switches and E-stop buttons need the hardware to be hooked up to confirm an incoming signal.
+Otherwise, LEDs for 'outputs' like PWM or motor signals will still turn on and off without needing to hook up the components.

 [su_table responsive="yes" fixed="yes"]
 <table>